ntavelis/auth-email/README.md

 ```
 ## Migrations
 After the initial installation, you need to run your migrations, auth-email added 2 migration files on your `database/migrations/` path.
-1 new table to store activation tokens and 1 new column in the user table to track the authenticated(Via email) users will be generated.
+Which provide 1 new table to store activation tokens and 1 new column in the user table to track the authenticated(Via email) users.

 Alternatively as mentioned above pass it the `-m` flag to instantly run the migrations for you after setup.
 ``` bash